ENVIRONMENT

 How Environmental Impact Assessment works in India today

-While the regulatory structure is robust on paper its execution is largely front loaded.
-Data collection peaks during appraisal and rapidly declines after clearance.
-Post approval monitoring often becomes periodic compliance reporting rather than ecological tracking.
+While the regulatory framework is comprehensive, its implementation is largely concentrated in the pre-approval stage.
+Data collection is most intensive during appraisal, after which monitoring becomes periodic and focused on compliance rather than continuous ecological tracking.

 Digital monitoring as a continuation of Environmental Impact Assessment